Nishantbarh/kubernates/README.md

  * ** Download & Install [Vagrant 2.1.4+](https://www.vagrantup.com)**
  * ** Download & Install Install [Virtualbox 5.2.18+](https://www.virtualbox.org)**

-  ## Step 1: Install Vagrant  and Setup Path in Enviorment variable and restart the machine.
+  ## Step 1: Install Vagrant  and Setup vagrant Path in Enviorment variable and restart the machine.

   ## Step 2:clone or download this repo from github.
   * git clone https://github.com/Nishantbarh/kubernates.git.

   ## Step 3:Execute the following vagrant command to start a new Kubernetes cluster, this will start one master and two nodes:

 ```
+cd into cloned directory and run the below command
 vagrant up
 ```

-You can also start invidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2
+You can also start invidual machines by vagrant up k8s-master, vagrant up k8s-node1 and vagrant up k8s-node2

 If more than two nodes are required, you can edit the servers array in the Vagrantfile